By Bamuturaki Musinguzi

 Others are DK Mwai (Daniel Kamau wa Maria), Christopher Daniel Mwaura Kiratu (CDM Kiratu), Jimmy wa Yuni, Pius Mwangi Mukira (Pius Kihingo), James Wahome Maingi, Mwania and Kakai Kilonzo.
 James Wahome Maingi (Kimandu Gikiuma) feels that the current music scene is dull with live performances replaced by playback machines.

 The heart of the production of Kikuyu popular music is Nairobi’s River Road.
-River Road became the socio-cultural capital of modern Kikuyu music following the Africanisation policy that is often associated with the late Dr Julius Gikonyo Kiano who was then the minster for commerce and industry immediately after independence in 1963 and in the years that followed.
+River Road became the socio-cultural capital of modern Kikuyu music following the Africanisation policy that is often associated with the late Dr Julius Gikonyo Kiano who was then the minister for commerce and industry immediately after independence in 1963 and in the years that followed.

 On River Road, commerce and entertainment became two sides of one coin and, over the years, ingenious musicians like Joseph Kamaru, Nderitu Munene, and Albert Gacheru have run some of the recording studios on this street.
 Today, River Road’s music shops have grown tenfold and offer a wide variety of entertainment products.
 It is also associated with Kenya’s budding ethnic language film industry, which has been popularly dubbed “Riverwood.”